caymanbum/press/affiliates.md

 **There will be zero maintenance costs on licensing the engine itself, which will be licensed under the same Mozilla license that Mirth used before adopting a commercial model.**

+That should be very attractive.
+Highest quality engine in the market, with zero ongoing maintenance costs and the ability to get commercial support through a strong partner network.